jermbo/BackToBasics/README.md

 The exercises are intended to reinforce what was just learned.
 Please refer to the slides of that section for reference.
 We will be walking around to offer assistance if needed.

 All the code and topics covered will be for native browser implementation.
 No build tools will be required nor will any server code be created.

+While some sections are stand alone to cover the topic at hand, there are sections that utilize topics that were previously explained.

+At the end of the lecture, you will have all the information necessary to complete the final project.

 ## Language Fundamentals